garbersc/keras-galaxies/README.md

 kaggle-galaxies
 ===============

+This is the original README of the kaggle-galaxies winning solution found at  github.com/benanne/kaggle-galaxies.git by Sander Dieleman.
+It has not been updated to the state of this repository yet.
+The solution in this repo implements the main model of the winning solution in keras (github.com/fchollet/keras)

 Winning solution for the Galaxy Challenge on Kaggle (http://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).

 Documentation about the method and the code is available in `doc/documentation.pdf`.
 Information on how to generate the solution file can also be found below.